nikogura/gomason/README.md

 #### Usernamefunc

-A bash shell function that will return the username to use.
+A shell function that will return the username to use.
 Enables getting username info from a service.
 Use carefully.
 It's executing a command on your system.

 #### Passwordfunc

-A bash shell function that will return the password to use when publishing.
+A shell function that will return the password to use when publishing.
 Enables getting the password from a service such as AWS Parameter store or Vault.

 ---